andrew/ultimate-awesome/README.md

 - [awesome-ai-agent-testing](https://github.com/chaosync-org/awesome-ai-agent-testing) - 🤖 A curated list of resources for testing AI agents - frameworks, methodologies, benchmarks, tools, and best practices for ensuring reliable, safe, and effective autonomous AI systems.
 - [awesome-mojo-max-mlir](https://github.com/coderonion/awesome-mojo-max-mlir) - A collection of some awesome public MAX platform, Mojo programming language and Multi-Level IR Compiler Framework(MLIR) projects.
 - [awesome-gutenberg](https://github.com/dseidl/awesome-gutenberg) - 🎉 A curated list of awesome things related to Gutenberg.
-- [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
-Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
-Perfect for beginn.
 - [awesome-ae](https://github.com/inlife/awesome-ae) - 🎬 Unlock the Full Potential of Adobe After Effects with our Curated Collection of Resources and Tools. 📹.
 - [awesome-pastes](https://github.com/james-see/awesome-pastes) - List of all the pastebins across all protocols (Tor, ZeroNet, etc.).
 - [awesome-mcp-servers](https://github.com/mctrinh/awesome-mcp-servers) - A curated list of excellent Model Context Protocol (MCP) servers.
-- [awesome-hex-editors](https://github.com/merces/awesome-hex-editors) - A curated and enriched list of awesome hexadecimal editors for Windows, macOS, and Linux.
 - [awesome-llama-resources](https://github.com/MIBlue119/awesome-llama-resources) - Just collections  about Llama2.
 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.